vpon-sdk/vpon-sdk.github.io/jp/ios/ios-splash.jp.md

 2. Create a UIViewController class named `SplashViewController`.
 3. Create UIViewController in StoryBoard (or Xib) and assign `SplashViewController` as the class.
 4. Add a UIView named `splashView` on SplashViewController.
-5. Declare a VpadnSplash instance, set the Native Ad ID and splashView, and request an ad.
+5. Declare a VpadnSplash instance, set the License ID and splashView, and request an ad.
 6. Assgin `splashViewController` as the `UIWindow rootViewController`
 7. Restart the App and a Splash ad will be shown.